 - Implement advanced methods for planning your shoot

 - Master the art of capturing the Milky Way, exposure blending, depth-of-field stacking, stacked exposures, and more

 - Learn advanced noise reduction stacking

 - Receive personal tips and special techniques

-- Understand how to blend multiple exposures, use luminosity masks, and ‘light paint’ in post processing using Adobe Photoshop
+- Understand how to blend multiple exposures and ‘light paint’ in post processing using Adobe Photoshop

 - Gain new skills with advanced post processing methods in Bridge & Photoshop

 What equipment do I need to bring?We encourage you to visit our ‘Workshop FAQ’s Page’ for required equipment during your workshop, itinerary examples, and much more.

 Mount Shasta Alumni Night Photography Workshop: June 25 – 27, 2020

 *Must be 18 or older to participate.
 Prices do not include meals, accommodations, gear, transportation, or incidentals.
 A 50%, non-refundable deposit is required to reserve your space for the workshop.
 The remaining balance is due 60 days prior to the scheduled workshop start date.
 Please pay the balance in full by April 26, 2020, or your space may be forfeited.
 Please read our terms & conditions for more info.